dell-cloud-marketplace/docker-postgresql/README.md

 To start your container with:

 * A named container ("postgresql")
-* Host port 5432 mapped to container port 5432 (default PostgreSQL admin port)
+* Host port 5432 mapped to container port 5432 (default database port)

 Do: